MLHale/CYBER-4580-lending-library-docs/Existing Codebase Documentation WIP.md

 ## Verison History
  Date | Editor | Description
 ------------|--------|-------------
-4/18/2019 | Jacob Levy | Added Component section and entry for the database, login component, added frontend entries: urls.py, controllers.py, 3/27/2019 | Jacob Levy | Added the To Do Section, and Readme and gitignore files in the backend.
+4/30/2019 | Jacob Levy | Added entries for the frontend files as well as Cart and Login components 4/18/2019 | Jacob Levy | Added Component section and entry for the database, login component, added frontend entries: urls.py, controllers.py, 3/27/2019 | Jacob Levy | Added the To Do Section, and Readme and gitignore files in the backend.
 3/26/2018 | Jacob Levy | Created document.
 Added Title and brief document description, backend title and documentation and frontend title.